Nguyễn Quang Hải (footballer, born 1997): Senior national team

-On 13 June 2017, Quang Hải made his international debut for the Vietnam senior team, against Jordan, in a match that ended in a 0–0 draw.
-He scored his first senior goal for Vietnam against Cambodia on 5 September 2017, coming on as a substitute and scored a late winner.
+On 13 June 2017, Quang Hải made his international debut for the Vietnam senior team against Jordan, in a match that ended in a 0–0 draw.
+He scored his first senior goal for Vietnam against Cambodia on 5 September 2017, coming on as a substitute and scoring a late winner.

-In the 2018 AFF Suzuki Cup Quang Hải played every very minute but 2 as Vietnam won its first Southeast Asian football championship in 10 years.
-In the first three games of the group stages, he was given a midfield position by head coach Park Hang-seo, which raised the question among the fans.
-In the last one against Cambodia, he reclaimed a slot in the front 3 and was immediately awarded Man of the match.
-He played as an advanced playmaker for the rest of the tournament, being awarded Man of the match twice.
-The first one was in the semi-final second leg against the Philippines, where he broke the deadlock and helped secure the first home win in the knockout phase of the AFF Championship for Vietnam.
-The last one was clinched as he assisted Nguyễn Anh Đức the winning goal in the final against the Malaysia.
-At the end of the tournament, he was a part of the team of AFF Cup's Best XI, and was chosen as the Most valuable player.
+In the 2018 AFF Suzuki Cup, Quang Hải played every minute but 2 as Vietnam won its first Southeast Asian football championship in 10 years.
+In the first three games of the group stages, he was given a midfield position by head coach Park Hang-seo contrary to his usual position as a winger, which raised questions among fans.
+In the last game against Cambodia, he reclaimed a spot in the front 3 and was immediately awarded man of the match.
+He played as an advanced playmaker for the rest of the tournament, getting awarded man of the match twice after.
+The first was in the semi-final second leg against the Philippines, where he broke the deadlock and helped secure the first home win in the knockout phase of the AFF Championship for Vietnam.
+The last one was clinched as he assisted Nguyễn Anh Đức for the winning goal in the final against Malaysia.
+At the end of the tournament, he was a part of the team of the AFF Cup's Best XI, and was chosen as the Most Valuable Player.
 He was honorably given the second-class Labor Order by Prime Minister Nguyễn Xuân Phúc.
-He won the Vietnamese Golden Ball few days later, thanks largely to his performance in the AFF Championship.
+He won the Vietnamese Golden Ball a few days later, thanks largely to his performance in the AFF Championship.